crowdsecurity/packaging-debian/doc/progress.md

  - POC: golang-github-go-openapi-inflect
  - POC: golang-github-hinshun-vt10x
  - POC: golang-github-jamiealquiza-tachymeter
- - ASK: golang-github-logrusorgru-grokky
+ - NEW: golang-github-logrusorgru-grokky
-    + To ask the Debian Go Team: shipping `patterns*` through `DH_GOLANG_INSTALL_EXTRA` does the job for the test suite, but should test data also be shipped in the final binary?
+    + ASK the Debian Go Team:
+       - Shipping `patterns*` through `DH_GOLANG_INSTALL_EXTRA` does
+         the job for the test suite, but should test data also be shipped in the final binary?
+       - Data point: there are a number of similar things in existing packages.
  - NEW: golang-github-mohae-deepcopy
  - POC: golang-github-netflix-go-expect
  - POC: golang-github-nxadm-tail